Skip to main content

 4. Communication

-Your project management software should also allow multiple team members to collaborate remotely and asynchronously on a project.
-Collaboration features, including in-app messaging, are critical to facilitate real-time and asynchronous conversation about project progress.
+Your project management app should also allow multiple team members to collaborate remotely and asynchronously on a project.
+Collaboration features like in-app messaging help facilitate real-time and asynchronous conversation about project progress.

-By allowing the team to comment directly on a task, @-mention teammates to explain what needs to be done, and receive notifications about recent activity, these communication tools give the project team clarity about where work stands.
+Communication tools also give the project team clarity about where work stands and allows you to comment directly on a task, @-mention teammates to explain what needs to be done, and receive notifications about recent activity.

 5. Resource Management

-Resource management features help project managers and the project team understand who is working on what, when, and for how long.
+Resource management features help you and your project team understand who is working on what, when, and for how long.

-It can help with resource planning visualization, meaning you'll be able to deploy the right people and resources, at the right time, to expedite your project.
-To achieve this balance and ensure projects are properly staffed, utilizing the right resource management software can be extremely valuable.
+It can help with resource planning visualization, meaning you'll be able to deploy the right people and resources at the right time, to expedite your project.
+The right resource management software can help achieve this balance and make sure projects are properly staffed.

 6. Time and Budget Tracking

-Time tracking software features allow the project team to track time and costs spent on the project.
-Team members can track their time at the task or subtask level to promote accountability.
+Time tracking software features allow your project team to track time and costs spent on the project.
+This can be done at the task or subtask level to promote accountability.

-Project managers can then view hours spent at the project or portfolio level to determine optimal resource utilization, support invoicing, and ensure project budgets are on track.
+You can then view hours spent at the project or portfolio level to determine optimal resource utilization, support invoicing, and make sure project budgets are on track.

 7. Project Dashboards

-As team members track time spent on each task, you’ll see an overview of how much work has been done on each part of the project.
-This way you know if you’re ahead of schedule (or behind) and can adjust deadlines, time allocations, and resources accordingly.
-Several project dashboard software features can offer a more granular view, aiding in effective decision-making as well as highlight which individual tasks are overdue or about to be late.
+You'll know if you’re ahead of schedule (or behind) and can adjust deadlines, time allocations, and resources accordingly.
+Several project dashboard software features can offer a more granular view to help with decision-making and highlight which individual tasks are overdue or about to be late.

 Most project management tools include dashboards that contain real-time data regarding project stage, costs incurred, and how many team members support the project.